 And your minister blames Congress— Kapil Sibal (@KapilSibal) February 28, 2020

 He is the latest among Opposition leaders who have slammed the PM for calling for peace "69 hours" after the riots started in northeast Delhi, killing 42 people and injuring hundreds more.

 The clashes, that started off as a brawl between supporters and detractors of the Citizenship Amendment Act, spiralled into full-fledged riots in north east Delhi with each passing hour.

-On February 26, PM Modi took to Twitter to appeal to the people of Delhi to "maintain peace and brotherhood at all times".
+Incidentally, the violence took place during United States President Donald Trump’s two-day visit to India on Feb 24 and 25.On February 26, PM Modi took to Twitter to appeal to the people of Delhi to "maintain peace and brotherhood at all times".

 Peace and harmony are central to our ethos.
 I appeal to my sisters and brothers of Delhi to maintain peace and brotherhood at all times.
 It is important that there is calm and normalcy is restored at the earliest.— Narendra Modi (@narendramodi) February 26, 2020